otan-cockroach/molt/README.md

   'postgresql://root@127.0.0.1:26257/defaultdb?options=-ccluster%3Ddemo-tenant&sslmode=disable'
 ```

-See `molt verify --help` for all available help options.
+See `molt verify --help` for all available parameters.

 #### Limitations
 * Splitting a table by shard only works for int, uuid and float types.
 * We page 20000 rows at a time, but row values can change in between.
 Temporary
   blips in data consistency can be expected.
 * MySQL enums and set types are not supported.
-* Supports only comparing one MySQL database vs a whole CRDB schema.
+* Supports only comparing one MySQL database vs a whole CRDB schema (which is assumed to be "public").
 * Geospatial types cannot yet be compared.
 * We do not handle schema changes between commands well.